 The U.S. District Court issued an opinion in another “the bank was bad when it foreclosed on me when I wasn’t, you know, paying my mortgage” case.

 Plaintiffs, Pasadena, Maryland residents, sued Bank of America alleging that the bank’s failure to process a mortgage modification, after the servicer informed them it would help them change their mortgage terms, was actionable.
 The big crime?
-Bank of America was only willing to lower the payment a little bit.
+Bank of America was only willing to lower the payment a bit.

 Judge Catherine C. Blake dismissed the case, finding that: